London, British Library, MS Add. 49598

 • Limited Edition: Not limited

-• This is a partial facsimile of the original document, Benedictional of St. Aethelwold: the facsimile might represent only a part, or doesn't attempt to replicate the format, or doesn't imitate the look-and-feel of the original document.
+• This is a partial facsimile of the original document, Benedictional of Saint Aethelwold: the facsimile might represent only a part, or doesn't attempt to replicate the format, or doesn't imitate the look-and-feel of the original document.

 This edition reproduces only ff.1-118v of the original manuscript.
 The fully colored pages are trimmed down at the cost of some small features part of the original.
 The book features both facsimile and commentary in one volume, but in different sections.